dimxy/developer-docs/docs/basic-docs/komodo-api/migration.md

 Structure|Type|Description
 ---------|----|-----------
-"burntx"                                |(string, required)         |burn transaction in hex created on the previous step "payout"                                |(string, required)         |payouts object in hex created on the previous step and used for creating an import transaction
+"importtx"                              |(string, required)         |burn transaction in hex created on the previous step "offset"                                |(string, optional)         |offset of the current kmd blockchain height to search for a MoMoM

 ### Response:
 Structure|Type|Description